jmesgray/machineLearningScript/README.md

-# MachineLearningScript
+# Machine Learning Script
-Gradient Descent Learning script
+#### Implementing Gradient Descent Learning.
+Included is the python code, along with a copy of the jupyter notebook file, which shows the outputs and plots.